RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: Introduction

 \section{Introduction}

-The exponential rise in online videos has created the demand for efficient search engines.
-The search results of user queries, particularly in long videos, often require finding specific moments.
-Most existing solutions, tailored for short videos (5-30 seconds in length) \cite{zhang2022elements}, struggle when applied to hour-long videos, slowing down searches and impacting the quality of the search results \cite{soldan2022mad}.
+The exponential rise in online videos has created a demand for effective content retrieval systems.
+The retrieval results of user-defined queries, particularly in long videos (20-120 minutes), often require locating specific moments.
+Most existing solutions\cite{zhang2020learning, zhang2020span, soldan2021vlg, chen2023joint}, tailored for short videos (5-30 seconds), struggle when applied to hour-long videos, slowing down the retrieval and impacting the quality of the results \cite{soldan2022mad, zhang2022elements}.
 This challenge emerges because it is very difficult to locate short moments in a long video based on text queries, a task known as Long Video Temporal Grounding (LVTG) \cite{grauman2022Ego4D, soldan2022mad}.